ruby-cute/ruby-cute/examples/g5k-tutorial.md

      8:      16 bytes  27177 times -->     71.87 Mbps in       1.70 usec
      9:      19 bytes  33116 times -->     85.00 Mbps in       1.71 usec

+The latency is given by the last column for a 1 byte message; the maximum throughput is given by the last line.
+Once finished, we could release the job:

+    [34] pry(main)> $g5k.release(job)
+    => ""

 At the end of the experiment you can use the command `hist` to see what you have done so far.
 This can help you to assemble everything together in a whole script.